TERMS & CONDITIONS

 ArtBound Initiative requires all participants to conduct themselves according to the highest standards of work ethics, integrity, and behavior when undergoing our program and communicating with our company and third-party partners.

 This Code of Conduct establishes the standards of behavior that must be met by all participants.
 When these standards are not met, appropriate action may be taken.
-Should there be any misconduct by participants, we will give participants warnings.
-ArtBound Initiative reserves the right to terminate your participation into the program due to misconduct and is not obligated to refund any payments made to ArtBound Initiative or third parties.
+Should there be any misconduct by participants, we will notify participants.
+If a participant fails to follow our code of conduct, ArtBound Initiative will administer a written warning on the first offense, and reserves the right to terminate participation with no refund granted on the second offense.
+See our code of conduct policies for more detail.

 We require all of our participants to be responsive in all communications.
 Participants must respond to any communication related to the program participation within 48 hours.
 Should there be any issues in carrying out this responsibility in a certain time period, the participant should communicate with us prior.